Professor Joao Porto de Albuquerque

 - Professor in Urban Analytics (Urban Studies)

-Professor João Porto de Albuquerque is Professor in Urban Analytics at Urban Studies in the School of Social and Political Sciences at the University of Glasgow, and he is a Deputy Director of the Urban Big Data Centre (UBDC), where he leads the "Urban Sustainability and Participation" theme.
-His is also a co-lead of the Interdisciplinary Research Theme Challenges in Changing Cities of the College of Social Sciences and an associate member of the Centre for Research & Development in Adult and Lifelong Learning (CR&DALL) at the School of Education.
+Professor João Porto de Albuquerque is Professor in Urban Analytics at Urban Studies in the School of Social and Political Sciences at the University of Glasgow and Deputy Director of the Urban Big Data Centre (UBDC), where he leads the theme on "Urban Sustainability and Participation".
+He is also an associate member of the Centre for Research & Development in Adult and Lifelong Learning (CR&DALL) at the School of Education.

 Professor Porto de Albuquerque is a geographer and computer scientist with an interdisciplinary background.
 His research adopts a transdisciplinary approach to participatory urban analytics, intersecting urban studies, digital geographies, geographic information science/GIS, human-centric computing, social data science, information systems and sustainable development studies.
 His approach is underpinned by the investigation of new methods that bridge critical, participatory and geo-computational methods to include a plurality of voices in urban data analytics, with the goal of enabling transformations to urban sustainability and climate resilience.